 Child labour is not common in Sweden.
 The minimum age of employment is 16, and secondary school is free and compulsory until the same age.
 However, some child labour risks stem from human trafficking and can take the form of forced begging, criminal activity and sexual exploitation.
 The number of unaccompanied migrant children has risen since 2015, and many of these children go missing each year after their asylum applications have been rejected.
 Unaccompanied migrant children can be particularly vulnerable to trafficking and exploitation.

 Companies should exercise due diligence to ensure that working conditions in operations and supply chains, particularly for adult and adolescent migrants, do not have an adverse impact.

 According to the Children’s Rights in the Marketplace Index, companies in Sweden should exercise moderate due diligence.
-Sweden scores 2.80/10 in the Index, which is in large part due to some gaps in the regulation of marketing to children and parents (i.e., in relation to HFSS foods).
+Sweden scores 2.6 out of 10 in the Index, which is in large part due to some gaps in the regulation of marketing to children and parents (i.e., in relation to HFSS foods).
 To respect and support children’s rights in the marketplace, businesses should:

 Ensure that products and services are safe